 However, it won’t be long before you start going crazy if you just have Nasi Goreng and Nasi Mie every day.
 Luckily, Bali has plenty of international and more upscale options.
 From trendy cafes to fine dining, you can find anything you want in Bali.

 Of course, the prices are going to be more expensive than the local food, but it’s still relatively cheap by international standards.
-You should need to pay more than $10 to $15 dollars for an entree in most of the restaurants in Bali.
+You shouldn’t need to pay more than $10 to $15 dollars for an entree in most of the restaurants in Bali.
 But for those looking for the best of the best, the ceiling is as high as $80 dollars per meal.
-This is not including drinks!
+This does not include drinks!

 Street food in Bali is also available, but they are not as cheap as some people might think.
 Plus, they are usually things like chicken skewers, a small bowl of noodles, and fish balls (one of our favorites), and they don’t fill you up.